An Empirical Study on the Intrinsic Privacy of SGD: Further details on the sensitivity of SGD for convex functions

-\begin{property}({\bf Expansiveness of G.}) For a loss function that is $\beta$-smooth, and $\eta \le 2/\beta$, then the gradient update of SGD is $1$-expansive i.e., $\sup_{w, w'} \frac{\|G(w) - G(w') \|}{\|w - w'\|} \le 1 $ \end{property} As this is not the main contribution of our paper, we refer interested readers to the original paper for a formal proof~\cite{wu2017bolt}.
-We provide here a brief intuition for achieving the bound: For a single pass of SGD over neighbouring datasets $S$ and $S'$ with a {\em fixed initialization} and {\em fixed sampling strategy}, the two executions $G$ and $G'$ will differ only at a single step --- when the differing sample gets selected.
+\begin{property}({\bf Expansiveness of G.}) For a loss function that is $\beta$-smooth, and $\eta \le 2/\beta$, then the gradient update of SGD is $1$-expansive i.e.

+\end{property} We refer interested readers to the original paper for a formal proof~\cite{wu2017bolt}, and provide a brief intuition here for achieving the bound: For a single pass of SGD over neighbouring datasets $S$ and $S'$ with a {\em fixed initialization} and {\em fixed sampling strategy}, the two executions $G$ and $G'$ will differ only at a single step --- when the differing sample gets selected.
 In that case, from the above boundedness property, we have that $G(w) - G'(w') \le 2L\eta $.
 For all the other steps, the samples selected are exactly same and hence the $1$-expansiveness property applies.
 Therefore, after $k$-passes of SGD over the dataset, the difference in the model parameters will have an upper bound of $2kL\eta$.
-When trained using a batchsize of $B$, the sensitivity bound can be reduced by a factor of $B$ i.e., $\wubound \le 2kL\eta / B$.
-Henceforth, the theoretical sensitivity always refers to the one with batchsize $B$.
+When trained using a batch size of $B$, the sensitivity bound can be reduced by a factor of $B$ i.e., $\wubound \le 2kL\eta / B$ as only a single element in a given batch can be differing.